Xcruser/WeatherAppOBS/README.md

 ## Customization ✏️

-If desired, you can customize the list of cities in the `weather.js` file to add more state capitals or modify existing ones.
+If desired, you can customize the list of cities in the weather.js file to add more state capitals or modify existing ones.
+Additionally, to make the background visible again under the .card parameter, you can uncomment or remove the background-color property in the .card class.
+Similarly, you can set the color property to "white" or any other color of your choice in the .card and .weather.loading:after classes to customize the text color.

 ## Note: Setting Up the API Key